· 9 min read ·

 Understanding the Accessport

-The AP is a handheld flash tool.
-It connects to the OBD-II diagnostic port, reads the stock ECU and TCU calibrations, stores them internally, and overwrites them with your chosen tune map.
+COBB’s AP is a handheld flash tool.
+Plug it into the OBD-II port, it reads your stock ECU and TCU calibrations, stores them, and overwrites them with whatever tune map you pick.
 “Installing” writes the new calibration.
-“Uninstalling” restores the original factory data and disconnects the AP from the vehicle.
+“Uninstalling” puts the factory data back and unpairs the device.
+Simple as that.

-On the 2024+ Tacoma platform (including the Trailhunter), the Accessport manages both engine and transmission parameters, from shift firmness and skip-shift logic to torque delivery curves.
-Whether you’re on one of COBB’s shelf tunes or a custom file from someone like CAMTuning Performance, the device and process are identical.
+On the 2024+ Tacoma (Trailhunter included), it manages both engine and transmission: shift firmness, skip-shift logic, torque delivery curves.
+Doesn’t matter if you’re running a COBB shelf tune or a custom file from someone like CAMTuning Performance.
+Same device, same process.

 Hardware Overview

-The AP V3 is a compact touchscreen unit with three physical controls on its face and a USB-C connection on top.
+AP V3 is small.
+Touchscreen, three physical buttons on the front, USB-C on top.

 Physical Controls